cmtoan/notes/git/github.md

 $ git remote add origin https://github.com/example/repo.git
 ````

 Origin is a conventional Git remote name, but it is not at all special.
-It's just a name for a URL
+It's just a name for a URL.
 When we clone a Github repo, the default remote name setup for us is called origin.
 You can change it.
 Most people leave it.